 Check your pantry and fridge.

-Take an inventory of your food supply.
-This will enable you to see your needs and prevent overstocking.
-Also work on consuming the contents of your pantry and fridge before shopping.
+If that stomach grumbles, check your food supply.
+This will help you see what supplies are still available to avoid overstocking.
+Also, if necessary, consume first the contents of your pantry and fridge before shopping.
 Know the #PantryChallenge?
-Do it monthly, if possible, to buy less and pocket more savings.
+Do it monthly, if possible, buy less and pocket more savings.

-Work around your pantry contents then see recipes which you can use with them.
-Then buy ingredients based on what you choose to cook.
-If possible, plan for ingredients that you can use in many different ways.
-Cook in big batches to save time, money and effort.
-Include a day wherein you use your leftovers for new meals.
+Be creative with your recipes.
+Make use of the ingredients available inside your pantry, or buy ingredients based on what you plan to cook.
+It would also be helpful if you will buy ingredients that can be used in many ways.
+Cook in big batches and divide portions according to your desire.
+This would save you the same time, money, and effort.
+Also, plan a day wherein you cook your leftovers for new meals.

 Buy only what you can consume.

-Based on your meal plan, shop only for what you need and plan to eat.
+List all the ingredients or supplies that you need, and only buy what is on the list!
+Shop only for what you need.
 Don’t buy too much of something you might not be able to use.
-Check also your own eating habits.
-Don’t buy on impulse.
-Don’t be led by flashy advertising.
-In fact, let your biological needs decide your food.
+Also, check your eating habits and don’t be an impulsive buyer.
+Don’t be easily attracted by advertising and let your biological needs decide your food.
+Prioritize your needs!
 Buy and make food that benefits you health-wise and money-wise.

 Avoid plastic bags.

 Bring your own reusable bags to your regular grocery shopping.
-No need to buy new reusable bags.
-Just use what you have around the house.
-Upcycle old clothes into cloth bags.
+No need to buy new reusable bags, it would be a waste of money.
+Just use what is available inside your house.
+Upcycle that old clothes into cloth bags.
 For meat products, bring reusable containers.

 Shop in bulk bins and farmer’s markets.

-To avoid plastic packaging, go to places that sell food in its original form – no frills, no wraps and all.
-There you will also get the best deals since you will food that is not body-shamed.
-In these places, buy produce that is not aesthetically perfect but still tastes fine and has the nutrients you need.
+Avoiding plastics may seem difficult, but it is possible!
+Go to markets that sell food in its original form, original form as in no frills or wraps and all.
+You will also get the best deals since you will buy food that is not body-shamed.
+In these places, buy those produce that is not aesthetically perfect but still tastes fine and has the nutrients you need.